History of Microsoft: 2007–2011: Microsoft Azure, Windows Vista, Windows 7, and Microsoft Stores

 In 2008, Microsoft wanted to purchase Yahoo (first completely, later partially) in order to strengthen its position on the search engine market vis-à-vis Google.
 The company rejected the offer, saying that it undervalued the company.
 In response, Microsoft withdrew its offer.

 In 2009, the opening show of the Consumer Electronics Show (CES) was hosted by Steve Ballmer for the first time.
-In past years, it has been hosted by Bill Gates.
+In past years, it was hosted by Bill Gates.
 During the show, Ballmer announced the first public Beta Test of Windows 7 for partners and developers on January 8, but also for the general public two days later.
 On June 26, 2009, Microsoft started taking pre-orders at a discounted price for Windows 7 which was launched on October 22, 2009.
 Windows 7 has several editions, which acknowledge the rise of netbook computers with reduced processing power.

 On April 12, 2010, Microsoft launched their Kin phone line, a result of their acquisition of Danger Incorporated in 2008.
 The phones became available May 14, 2010, but were discontinued within two months because of poor sales.